Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ## Revision v1.02d
  - Added the Aux CANFD bus connection (CAN0) to pins 2 and 5 of the RJ12 header (J23) for potential future firmware features.
 If your application already uses both the main CAN1 header and the AUX/CAN0 header then the cuttable jumper connections on the bottom of the board will need to be cut to remove the CAN0 bus from the RJ12 connector
  - Added pogo pin pads for SWD signals on the bottom of the board
- - Updated the high current output mosfets (TR1,TR3,TR5 for OUT1, OUT2, OUT3) to AON7264E due to part availability.
+ - Updated the high current output MOSFETs (TR1,TR3,TR5 for OUT1, OUT2, OUT3) to AON7264E due to part availability.
  - Changed the SD card socket to a different version due to part availability (no position or functionality change)

 ## Revision v1.02c